FraserR1188/Pokemon-Emporium/README.md

 - As a game user, I would to play on any device.
 - As a game user, I would to have a helpful reminder on how to play the game if I get stuck.
 - As a game user, I would like some sort of competition between the computer and myself to keep me enticed.
+- As a game user, I would like to be able to pick from a list of Pokemon which I can fight with.
+- As a game user, I would like to have a range of attack moves which I can use against the computer.

 #### Parents: